Long Term USCutter 14 Inch Vinyl Cutter Review

 Nearly all of them required the purchase and use of proprietary cartridges or software.
 This greatly limited our options.
 To get them to do what we wanted to do we’d have to spend a fortune or modify them and void any warranty right out of the box.

 Our needs fell somewhere between a hobby craft cutting machine and a full blown vinyl cutter costing thousands of dollars.
 We needed to have the ability to create and cut our own designs just like a sign shop does.
-However at the time we didn’t need (nor did we have the funds or space) to purchase a huge commercial vinyl cutter.
+At the time we didn’t have the funds or space required to purchase a huge commercial vinyl cutter.
 To make matters worse, we wanted to stay at or around our target budget of $200.
 Go ahead.
 We’ll wait for you to stop laughing.

 I was beginning to think it couldn’t be done.
 Then I came across the 14″ Vinyl Cutter from US Cutter.
-This is the smallest of their “MH Series”.
+This was, and probably still is, the smallest of their “MH Series”.
 Essentially it is a cheap Chinese tabletop vinyl cutter.
 The price could not be beat.
 At the time the base price for the cutter was $179.99.
-After much debating and worrying we pulled the trigger back in late November of 2012 and ordered one.
+We pulled the trigger back in late November of 2012 and ordered one.
 It proved to be one of the best purchase decisions our business ever made.

 Back in 2012 the base price for the cutter was $179.99.
 We purchased six extra replacement blades for $19.99.
 I made our purchase during a special $9.00 flat rate shipping offer so FedEx Ground shipping was $9.

 The grand total for the entire setup was $208.98.
-This cutter is still being sold today but as you’d expect things are a bit more expensive almost 7 years later.
-In 2019 you should expect to pay around $220 to $240 plus about $20 for shipping.
-This cutter is still a great value.
+This cutter is still being sold today but as you’d expect things are a bit more expensive almost 9 years later.
+In 2021 you should expect to pay around $220 to $240 plus about $20 for shipping.
+This cutter is still a fantastic value.

 SHIPPING AND PACKAGING: